rudolf1/brencher/frontend/UI.instructions.md

 ### Commit Selection
 - Dropdown shows:
   - HEAD option with commit details (hash, author, message)
-  - Individual commits in the branch (excluding already deployed commits)
+  - Individual commits in the branch
-  - Custom commit option for manual entry
 - Text input for custom commit IDs when "Custom Commit" is selected

 ## Data Structure